Methadone Clinic Hillsboro, OH

 Scioto Paint Valley Mental Health Center Highland County Office

-Scioto Paint Valley Mental Health Center Highland County Office is a methadone clinic in Hillsboro, OH located in Highland County at 108 Erin Court, 45133 zip code area that also includes suboxone treatment.
+Scioto Paint Valley Mental Health Center Highland County Office is a methadone clinic in Hillsboro, OH situated at 108 Erin Court, 45133 zip code area.
 Scioto Paint Valley Mental Health Center Highland County Office provides naltrexone administration.
-Also, Scioto Paint Valley Mental Health Center Highland County Office provides early intervention for HIV, transportation assistance and housing services.
-Scioto Paint Valley Mental Health Center Highland County Office includes opioid treatment for adults and young adults.
+Also, Scioto Paint Valley Mental Health Center Highland County Office provides social skills development, housing services and case management.
+Scioto Paint Valley Mental Health Center Highland County Office provides opioid treatment for adults and young adults.

 Call (866) 434-2077 for 24/7 help with treatment.